Support structures for people with disabilities

 Structures in France

-• Provide support in carrying out acts of daily living.
+• Providing support in carrying out everyday tasks.

-• Provide social support in an ordinary environment.
+• Provide social support in a normal environment.

-• Foster independent learning (at home, in a facility or in day care).
+• Promote learning independence (at home, in institutions, or in day care).

-• Provide educational and psychological support (maintaining or restoring family, social, educational or professional ties).
+• Provide educational and psychological support (maintaining or restoring family, social, school, or professional ties).

-Good to know: SAMSAHs also provide medical and paramedical support.
+Good to know: SAMSAH also provides medical and paramedical support.

 Main source of funding

-Financed by the Conseil départemental (day rate) for the social support part, and by the Assurance Maladie (care package) for the provision of care.
+Funded by the Departmental Council (daily rate) for social support, and by Health Insurance (care package) for the provision of care.

 Professionals involved in care

-• Professionals providing support for social, professional and educational life (including social workers).
+• Social, professional, and educational support professionals (including social workers).

 Sector